Rosy-billed pochard

 The rosy-billed pochard (Netta peposaca), alternatively named rosybill or rosybill pochard, is a member of family Anatidae.
 Though classified as a diving duck, this pochard feeds more like a dabbling duck feeding on seeds roots, sedges, aquatic plants and other grasses.
 Netta is Ancient Greek for "duck" and peposaca is a transcription of the Guaraní name of this species which means "showy wings", referring to the broad white stripe that is only visible with stretched out wings.
 Male characteristic features include a bright red bill with a rounded knob at the base.

 The rosy-billed pochard is endemic to South America.
 It is found in Argentina, central Chile, Paraguay, Uruguay and southern Brazil.
 The population in southern Argentina migrates northward during the austral winter, reaching Brazil and southern Bolivia.
 It is a vagrant to the Falkland Islands.

 Taxonomy

 The rosy-billed pochard is one of five pochard species that make up the genus Netta, which is one of 31 genera of the subfamily Anatinae.
 Within subfamily Anatinae, there is a tribe called Aythini.
 This tribe was thought to be limited to the Northern Hemisphere (what was believed to be the Palearctic), and experienced three or four bursts of speciation, one of which was by the ancestor of the rosy-billed and southern pochards.
-Rosy-billed pochards were first described in 1816 by taxon author Viellot, in Paraguay and Buenos Aires, Argentina.
+Rosy-billed pochards were first described in 1816 by taxon author Vieillot, in Paraguay and Buenos Aires, Argentina.
 The species is highly autapomorphic and is placed in a sister-group with the southern pochard, but evidence for this relationship is lacking.
 Additionally, they have been known to hybridize with the red-crested pochard and other pochards from ornamental waterfowl collections.
 The rosybill is monotypic and thus no further classifications exist.